 1. Cycling day tour trough the waterfalls.

 Once you are at your final destination, you will have to leave your bike somewhere.
-The hostel or agency will provide you with a good lock or you can climb right at the top of a tree to leave your bike there, if you don’t know how to use the padlock.
+The hostel or agency will provide you with a good lock or you can climb right at the top of a tree to leave your bike there.
 The fee for the entrance is just 1.5 $, and that’s for the bottom part, from where you will see the whole waterfalls anyway.
-Please remember to bring a waterproof jacket if you’re planning on getting very close to the falling waters.
+Please remember to bring a waterproof jacket, if you’re planning on getting very close to the falling waters.
 There is another option too (with the fee of another 1.5$) to see the falls from the top, but by the time I was there, that part was closed due to some maintenance (April 2016).
 Wait!
 I think I know now who took my helmet.

 Now after seeing all the waterfalls, you can either cycle back or take the van, I mention previously.
 Just remember, while making your mind, that the way back will be uphill.

-Just quickly at the end, I would like to add that el Diablo was second most magnificent waterfalls, after Iquazu Falls in Brazil/Argentina, I have ever seen.
+Just quickly at the end, I would like to add that el Diablo was second most magnificent waterfalls, after Iquazu Falls in Brazil/Argentina, I saw in South America.

 2. Swing high on Casa del Arbol.